-Each year the United States Attorney General and the principal prosecuting attorney for each state have to report the number of applications for wiretap orders, the number of orders granted, the types of communications intercepted, the number of persons whose communications were intercepted, and the numbers of arrests and convictions resulting from such interceptions.
+Each year, the United States Attorney General and the principal prosecuting attorney for each state must report the number of applications for wiretap orders, the number of orders granted, the types of communications intercepted, the number of persons whose communications were intercepted, and the numbers of arrests and convictions resulting from such interceptions.
 That information is summarized for Congress.
 See 18 U.S.C. § 2519(2)-(3).
 Similarly, the Attorney General must make detailed annual reports to Congress on the number of pen registers and trap and trace orders.
 See 18 U.S.C. § 3126.

-The Attorney General also has to report to Congress each year regarding information obtained in emergencies, in some contexts.
+The Attorney General also must report to Congress each year regarding information obtained in emergencies, in some contexts.
 See 18 U.S.C. § 2702(d).
-And the Director of the FBI has to report twice each year to Congress regarding the number of National Security Letters issued.
+The Director of the FBI must report twice each year to Congress regarding the number of National Security Letters issued.
 See 18 U.S.C. § 2709(e).